2022-23 Cornell Transfer Acceptance Rate, Requirements, and Application Deadline

 Once considered the “easiest” Ivy League school to gain admission into, Cornell today has a single-digit admit rate for freshman applicants.
 However, for anyone who wasn’t able to earn admission right from high school, the university admits 800+ transfer applicants every year.
 Even more encouraging, acceptance rates for transfers at this university are roughly double the rate for freshman applicants.
-The following blog will reveal the Cornell transfer acceptance rate as well other essential pieces of information like the Cornell transfer deadline, the requirements/checklist for applicants, the Cornell transfer decision date and much more.
+The following blog will reveal the Cornell transfer acceptance rate as well as other essential pieces of information like the Cornell transfer deadline, the Cornell transfer requirements, the Cornell transfer decision date, and much more.

 Cornell Transfer Acceptance Rate

-Below we present the most current available Cornell transfer acceptance rate as well as historical data.
+Below we present the most current available Cornell University transfer acceptance rate as well as historical data.

-In the fall of 2021, there were 5,908 transfer applicants and 929 individuals were accepted.
-This means that the Cornell transfer acceptance rate is 15.7%.
+In 2021, there were 5,908 transfer applicants and 929 individuals were accepted.
+This means that the Cornell transfer acceptance rate was 15.7%.

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
 As you can see, the Cornell University transfer acceptance rate has indeed been somewhat variable in recent years, ranging from 13% to 18%.

 Historical transfer rates are as follows: